skg2081/TSF-Internship/README.md

 # TSF-Internship
-Here are all projects of TSF Internship.
+All projects of TSF Internship.